 This course is a continuation of ART 106 with emphasis on further development of elements and principles of design concepts and skills.
 In addition to strengthening their own visual communication skills, students also learn to evaluate work of other artists and designers in terms of design cohesiveness.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

-- Investigate works of art which encourage positive behavior.
+- Explain how works of art encourage positive behavior.

-- Explain the ways in which the visual arts can function within society.
+- Illustrate the ways in which the visual arts can function within society.

-- Explore the relationship between two-dimensional design and three-dimensional design.
+- Differentiate the relationship between two-dimensional design and three-dimensional design.

-- Apply the elements and principles of design to create effective three-dimensional design.
+- Evaluate the elements and principles of design used to create effective three-dimensional design.